 Do you or your children have fears or anxieties about seeing a dentist?
 You know that dental care is essential to keeping you healthy, yet you still avoid going.
 You’re not alone; around 22% of Canadians avoid the dentist due to anxiety.

 Put simply, dental anxiety is “fear related to seeking or receiving dental care.”
 Many people don’t particularly like to go to the dentist, but they’re not necessarily afraid to go.
 Dental anxiety, meanwhile, steps into the category of fear.

-Most people who suffer with dental anxiety tend to avoid the dentist all together.
+Most people who suffer from dental anxiety tend to avoid the dentist altogether.
 This avoidance of dental visits often results in a higher incidence of cavities, which can then turn into missing teeth or more complex dental problems.
 This can leave you with feelings of inferiority and shame and cause further avoidance of dental care.

 You don’t necessarily have to have had a bad experience for your anxiety to still be overcoming.
 A lot of people are more anxious about what may happen, than what has happened.

 Managing your dental anxiety can be a lifetime struggle for some people.
 Here are some of our top tips to help you feel more comfortable when visiting the dentist:

 - Identify your fear.
 Once you know exactly what you’re fearful about, you can start working towards a solution.

 - Build a good relationship with your dentist or hygienist.
 The more trust you have with them the more comfortable you will be at each appointment.

 - Don’t be afraid to ask for sedation if you think it may help.